 - within a month of an environmental event that could affect your water (like a major weather or seismic event).

-Samples must be taken from the point of use and tested by an approved laboratory.
+Samples must be taken from the point of use and tested by a recognised laboratory.

-Tests for E. coli must be performed at a:
+Tests for E. coli must be performed at one of the following:

-- laboratory recognised to test drinking water by Ministry of Health
+- a laboratory recognised to test drinking water by the Ministry of Health

-You must also test your water annually for turbidity – this does not have to be done by an approved laboratory.
+You must also test your water annually for turbidity.
+This does not have to be done by a recognised laboratory.

-If you export wine, some countries require a laboratory report confirming that the wine composition meets their requirements.
-If this analysis is needed to support an official assurance (export certificate) for that country, testing must be performed by a recognised laboratory.
+If you export wine, some countries require that the wine analysis meets their requirements.
+If this analysis is needed for an export certificate for that country, testing must be performed by a recognised laboratory.